 And by His stripes we are healed.

-I hope sharing some of my journey with depression and anxiety helps you to understand there can be more than one cause.
+I hope sharing some of my journey with depression and anxiety and spiritual warfare helps you to understand there can be more than one cause.
 Peggy Joyce Ruth, author of Psalm 91, has further resources on overcoming spiritual depression and anxiety, in her book Tormented; 8 Years and Back.
 I’ve interviewed her here